smp/AI_ML_Workshops/lab-3-Hands_on_with_Apache_MXNet/README.md

 ## Running MXNet on AWS

-AWS provides you with the Deep Learning AMI, available both for Amazon Linux and Ubuntu.
+AWS provides you with the Deep Learning AMI, available both for Amazon Linux and Ubuntu - simply search for __Deep Learning AMI__ for the operating system AMI of your choice when launching an EC2 instance.
 This AMI comes pre-installed with many Deep Learning frameworks (MXNet included), as well as all the Nvidia tools and more.
 No plumbing needed.

 ```
 ====================================================================